Confucius: Descendants

 Because of the huge interest in the Confucius family tree, there was a project in China to test the DNA of known family members of the collateral branches in mainland China.
 Among other things, this would allow scientists to identify a common Y chromosome in male descendants of Confucius.
 If the descent were truly unbroken, father-to-son, since Confucius's lifetime, the males in the family would all have the same Y chromosome as their direct male ancestor, with slight mutations due to the passage of time.
 The aim of the genetic test was to help members of collateral branches in China who lost their genealogical records to prove their descent.
 However, in 2009, many of the collateral branches decided not to agree to DNA testing.
 Bryan Sykes, professor of genetics at Oxford University, understands this decision: "The Confucius family tree has an enormous cultural significance ...
 It's not just a scientific question."
 The DNA testing was originally proposed to add new members, many of whose family record books were lost during 20th century upheavals, to the Confucian family tree.
 The main branch of the family which fled to Taiwan was never involved in the proposed DNA test at all.

-In 2013 a DNA test performed on multiple different families who claimed descent from Confucius found that they shared the same Y chromosome as reported by Fudan University.
+In 2013, a DNA test performed on multiple different families who claimed descent from Confucius found that they shared the same Y chromosome as reported by Fudan University.

 The fifth and most recent edition of the Confucius genealogy was printed by the CGCC.
-It was unveiled in a ceremony at Qufu on September 24, 2009.
+It was unveiled in a ceremony at Qufu on 24 September 2009.
 Women are now included for the first time.

+Criticism

+During the Cultural Revolution

+During the Cultural Revolution, criticism of Confucius increased, coming to a head when Red Guard soldiers removed the body of Kong Jingyi, a 76th generation Duke Yansheng, from his grave at the Cemetery of Confucius.
+His body was then hung naked from a tree.

+This sentiment continued to bubble come 1973, where Mao Zedong started a Criticize Lin, Criticize Confucius (批林批孔运动 (批林批孔運動, pī lín pī kǒng yùndòng)) campaign, branding Confucius with the name "Kong Lao'er" 孔老二, a pun on a Mandarin word for penis.
+It persisted until 1976 as the Cultural Revolution subsided.

+During this time, Confucius was perceived as a reflection of Xia and Zhou dynasty slavedriving practice.
+Specifically, by promoting the upkeep of the Rites of Zhou, which itself involved the keeping of slave, he was seen as complicit in its persistence across the ages.
+This position was justified through entries in Records of the Grand Historian.
+With this context, the Spring and Autumn Annals attributed to Confucius were seen as his attempt to defend the State of Lu as a slave state.
+Furthermore, the execution of Shao Zhengmao was seen as a reflection of bourgeois power games, the charges against the minister being seen as trumped-up.
+It was from this that Confucian principles such as ren 仁 and Zhong 忠 were abstracted as symbols of elitism.